brchri/tesla-youq/README.md

 docker run --rm \
   -e MYQ_EMAIL=myq@example.com \
   -e MYQ_PASS=supersecretpass \
-  brchri/myq-teslamate-geofence:0.1.0 \
+  brchri/tesla-youq:0.1.1 \
-  myq-teslamate-geofence -d
+  tesla-youq -d
 ```

 Portable app:

-`MYQ_EMAIL=myq@example.com MYQ_PASS=supersecretpass myq-teslamate-geofence -d`
+`MYQ_EMAIL=myq@example.com MYQ_PASS=supersecretpass tesla-youq -d`

 ### Geofences
-There are separate geofences for opening the garage and closing it.
+There are separate geofences for opening and closing a garage.
 This is to facilitate closing the garage more immediately when leaving, but opening it sooner so it's already open when you arrive.
 This is useful due to delays in receiving positional data from the Tesla API.
 The recommendation is to set a larger value for `open_radius` and a smaller one for `close_radius`, but this is up to you.

-### Run as a Service
-This is only relevant for the [Portable App](#portable-app) installation, which has been deprecated.

-You can run the portable app as a service, and there is a sample systemd service file in the root of the repo.
-Instructions for how to use the service file are outside the scope of this README, but there is ample documentation online.

 ### Supported Environment Variables
 The following environment variables are supported: